FivestarMedia/FivestarMedia.com/content/_index.md

 						<a href="/ppc/">Pay-per-click Marketing</a>
 					</p>
 					<p>
 						<a href="/ppc/">Place strategic ads of your company on search engines and elsewhere instantly on the internet.
-PPC lets you ultimate
+PPC gives you ultimate
 							control over who gets to see them including the time, location and many other factors.
 You pay only when someone actually clicks them.</a>
 					</p>